 When it comes to things to do at Stanley Park, walking through majestic cedars and firs is more commonly thought of than stopping to smell the flowers, but that doesn't mean there aren't gorgeous gardens there, too.
 The park's three must-see gardens are the Stanley Park Rose Garden, the Ted & Mary Greig Rhododendron Garden, and the pictorial carpet bedding at Prospect Point, the highest point in the park.

 The largest aquarium in Canada, the Vancouver Aquarium has been a resident of Stanley Park since 1956 and is definitely one of the top things to do in Stanley Park.
 Home to 70,000 creatures, including Beluga whales, dolphins and fish from around the world, the Aquarium is a leader in aquatic conservation and offers a wide variety of educational programs for all ages.

 The Stanley Park Miniature Train Depot is located off Pipeline Road in Stanley Park, near the Vancouver Aquarium.
 You can ride the Miniature Train over the summer (late-June through early-September), or at special holiday events during the year, including the Halloween Ghost Train and the Christmas-themed Bright Nights.
 Rides are available from June 17 through September 4 from 10 a.m. to 5 p.m. daily.

 Stanley Park's Lost Lagoon is one of its most famous landmarks.
 This beautiful body of water is located just inside the park's main entrance off Georgia Street and is a sanctuary for many types of birds and animals.
 Enjoy discovering the Lost Lagoon yourself, or visit the Lost Lagoon Nature House--one of the lesser-known things to do at Stanley Park--to learn from the experts.
 Operated by the Stanley Park Ecology Society, the Nature House functions as an ecological "gateway" to the park, providing lots of fun, interactive ways to learn about Stanley Park's flora and fauna.

 Sports and recreation lovers will find so many things to do at Stanley Park they won't know where to begin.
 Among the many offerings:

-Theatre Under the Stars (TUTS) has been a summer tradition in Stanley Park since the 1940s: Musical theatre performed outdoors at the park's Malkin Bowl.
-Each season brings two big musical productions; previous seasons produced acclaimed versions of Oklahoma!, Grease, and Annie Get Your Gun.
+Theatre Under the Stars (TUTS) has been a summer tradition in Stanley Park since the 1940s and involves musical theatre performances held outdoors at the park's Malkin Bowl.
+Each season brings two big musical productions; previous seasons produced acclaimed versions of "Oklahoma!," "Grease," and "Annie Get Your Gun."